Utkanutkan/itoppdemo/index.md

 ## Introduction

-This is the repository for traceability blockchain prototype demonstration.
-This repository includes three different folder.
-Tracegui includes the tracegui application, traceapp includes the traceapi and trace conctract, external includes the external to access the traceapi from another client.
+This is the repository for traceability blockchain prototype.
+This repository includes three compoenents.
+Tracegui includes the tracegui application, traceapp includes the traceapi and trace conctract, external includes the code to access the traceapi from another client.

-The installation instructions are tested on Ubuntu 20.04 LTS with a configuration of 2 GB RAM.
+The installations were tested on Ubuntu 20.04 LTS with a configuration of 2 GB RAM.

 ```markdown

 ```
 ## Installation

-The prototype uses the Hyperledger Fabric 1.4 (https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html).
+The prototype uses the Hyperledger Fabric 1.4.
 The detailed installation instructions is given in Hyperledger Fabric page(https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html).
 After installing the fabric you need to run first network and install the standartparts smart contract.

 ```markdown